Updated: Aug 7

 I've worked with families potty training their 18- or 19-month-olds using Oh Crap Potty Training.

-I've also worked with many moms whose kiddos are approaching age 4.
+I've also worked with many moms whose kiddos are about to turn 4.

 But wait, didn't I just say 20-30 months is the best potty training age?